Sunset

 What is Consciousness?

-In a sense, though, not being able to define consciousness shouldn’t really be a problem because we all (presumably) know what it is - we experience it.
+In a sense, though, not being able to rigorously define consciousness shouldn’t be too much of a problem because we all (presumably) know what it is - we experience it.
 It's not like we're trying to explain what it is to someone who hasn't experienced it.

 How does Consciousness Arise?